StandingPadAnimations/StandingPadAnimations.github.io/content/posts/mcprep-progress.md

 images:
 tags:
   - Blender
+  - MCprep
 ---

+UPDATE:
+As of March 11th, 2023, most of these are now confirmed for the 3.4.2 release

 As some of you know, I'm an MCprep developer, and as part of what I do I work on adding features and fixing bugs in MCprep.
 Not that, I also help review pull requests and fix bugs.